The History of The British School of Barcelona

 The Curriculum is expanded

 During the 1960/70 period, the british school gradually changed from a small 70 pupil school for 4-14 year olds to a much larger centre providing a British curriculum for children from the age of 3 to 18 years.
 It became an authorized centre for official United Kingdom examinations – O levels and A Levels – and prepared pupils for university entrance.

 Spain recognises foreign schools

 In 1978, the first Royal Decree recognizing foreign schools in Spain was published and studies were validated for Spanish pupils also.
 At that time, the National Association of British Schools in Spain was formed to defend the interests of British education in Spain.
 The Anglo-American School was a founder member of NABSS and over the years has contributed to the work of the association in the support of its aims.

 New building works start

-The planning for the new school building was a long process and it was not until 1997 that the construction works began.
+The planning for the new international school building was a long process and it was not until 1997 that the construction works began.

 The British School of Barcelona is founded